We have quit our jobs to go on the road and become full-time travel junkies.

 So in June, we finally took the plunge.
 Both of us quit our jobs, and our apartment.
 At the end of September, we will put all of our stuff into storage and after saying goodbye to family and friends in Switzerland and UK, we will embark on full-time travel for as long as we can.
 It’s scary and nerve-wracking and oh-so-bloody-exciting all at the same time.

 We will write a lot more over the next weeks and months about our upcoming full-time travel experience, and the process of financing, planning, preparing and packing for the big adventure.
-The short version (by now well-practised) is that we will start in South-East Asia and India for 8-9 months.
+The short version (by now well-practised) is that we will start in Vietnam in South-East Asia and India for 8-9 months.
 Back to Europe next July for a family wedding and then… who knows?

 A word from Tom about our plans for full-time travel

 So Sarah already described in detail why we want to go out and start doing full-time travel.
 I just wanted to add my take on it as well.
 For me, moving from place to place was always a big part of my life.
-Since I was born, I moved house/home town with my family at least 7 times.
+Since I was born, I moved house/hometown with my family at least 7 times.
 So going somewhere different (at least within my own country) is not really a new concept for me.
 To be honest, even though it was not always easy, changing places was always exciting for me.
-As a kid, I often went to sport camps and often I was the only one who was not homesick.
+As a kid, I often went to sports camps and often I was the only one who was not homesick.
 Later I joined the scouts and I gained so much experience of going out on camps and adventures.

 All that said, the first time I went on holiday abroad, I was more than 20 years old.
 Before that, coming from landlocked Switzerland, I had never seen the sea.
 I went to Rhodes with my mother for a week.
 The moment I saw the beach for the first time was the moment I wanted to see more of the world.
 Some years later I met Sarah and since then she showed me already so much of this wonderful planet.
 I cannot wait to get out there and explore more once we start full-time travel!